makakken/roseguarden/docs/docs/nodeactions.md

 **Example:**

-The node should send a list of `updateNodeHistory`-actions to the server.
+The node should send a list of `updateNodeLog`-actions to the server.
 The actions contains actual history informations.
 The last n (min.
 5) actions have to be stored in the nodes ram.
 The history wont be reset after send.